 Let’s talk about the radios, now that I know a little more about them.
 The SCR-508, 528, and 538 were all in the same family.
 The TM covering these radios was TM 11-600 Radio Sets SCR-508-A, C, D, AM, CM, DM; SCR-528-A, C, D, AM, CM, DM; and AN/VRC-5 and it was very informative on how these radios worked.
-These radios were all FM band radios, used because FM radios deal with interference from the tanks electrical system and motor better than AM radios.
-This did present a problem, in that the only radios the infantry or artillery used that could talk to the tanks were at battalion level, since they were using AM Radios at the company level and lower.
+These radios were all FM band radios, used because FM radios deal with interference from the tank’s electrical system and motor better than AM radios.
+This did present a problem, in that the only radios the infantry or artillery used that could talk to the tanks were at battalion level since they were using AM Radios at the company level and lower.

 SCR-508: This radio had the most options of the three basic radios that could come in a Sherman tank.
 This radio set included a BC-604 Radio Transmitter, and two BC-603 Radio Receivers mounted on an FT-237 Mounting Tray.
-This gave the basic Sherman with this radio the ability to transmit on 10 FM channels, and listen on up to 20, if they had the crystals for all the channels.
+This gave the basic Sherman with this radio the ability to transmit on 10 FM channels, and listen on up to 20 if they had the crystals for all the channels.
 I’ve read a few things here and there that make me think they may have restricted how many frequency crystals could be carried, but that may have been just for the infantry.
 The BC-604 has a drawer with room for all the crystals for its frequency range.
 The frequency range was (Mc) 20 to 27.9.
-This radios transmitter was 25 watts and had a range of 7 miles moving, and 10 to 15 while stopped.
+This radio transmitter was 25 watts and had a range of 7 miles moving, and 10 to 15 while stopped.
 It could be powered by 12 or 24v dynamotors.
 This radio came in at 181 pounds.
-The tanks intercom was also controlled through it, and BC-606 Interphone Control Boxes mounted at each crew station.
-These radios would be found in platoon leaders, and company commanders tanks.
+The tank’s intercom was also controlled through it, and BC-606 Interphone Control Boxes mounted at each crew station.
+These radios would be found in platoon leaders and company commander’s tanks.

 SCR-528: This radio was exactly the same thing as the 508, but with one less BC-603 Receiver.
 In most cases the spot where the 603 would have been was taken up by a CH-264 Parts Chest.
 A 508 could be turned into a 538 or the other way very easily.
 This radio would normally be the radio installed in the standard gun tanks of the platoon and company.
-This Radio came in at 181 pounds, and the same specifications other than only having the one receiver.
+This Radio came in at 181 pounds, and the same specifications other than only having one receiver.

 SCR-538: This radio would only be installed in tanks when there was a shortage of 508 or 528 at the factory or in a battalion itself.
-This radio did have one feature that set it aside from the ones above, because it lacked a transmitter, it needed a BC-605 Interphone Amp for the crew intercom system.
+This radio did have one feature that set it aside from the ones above because it lacked a transmitter, it needed a BC-605 Interphone Amp for the crew intercom system.
 This one came in at only 135 pounds.

 SCR-506: This radio would be the rarest of radios installed in Shermans.
 This “Command Tank” radio would only be installed in the battalion commander’s tank.
 On early small hatch Shermans, this radio would have taken up some ammo space in the right sponson near the BOG.
 In later large hatch wet tanks, they lost some .30 cal storage.
-It could be operated either on 12 volts or 24, and was designed for vehicle use.
-It would only be able to talk to Battalion level HQs and higher, and the tanks normal radio, probably in most cases a SCR-508, would be used to talk to the tanks in the battalion.
+It could be operated either on 12 volts or 24 and was designed for vehicle use.
+It would only be able to talk to Battalion level HQs and higher, and the tanks’ normal radio, probably in most cases an SCR-508, would be used to talk to the tanks in the battalion.
 This radio could have four preset frequencies, and also an adjustable range from 2-4.5(Mc) transmitting, and 2-6 (Mc) receiving.
 This radio was hefty and came in at 176 pounds.
-It was made up from the BC-652 Receiver, BC-653 Transmitter, and the FT-253 Rack Mount.
+It was made up of the BC-652 Receiver, BC-653 Transmitter, and the FT-253 Rack Mount.

 Here’s a Video of an SCR-508 the has been restored in use.